-I'm here to talk to the two brothers that run the store, Jake Ouimette and Ben Lovatt, because they are the only dealers of human skulls in Canada.
+I'm at the Skull Store to talk to the two brothers who run the shop, Jake Ouimette and Ben Lovatt.
+They're the only dealers of human skulls in Canada.

 Walking into the store is almost a sensory overload.
 Skulls and bones of almost every kind line the walls, cases, and shelves.
 The place smells like a distinct mix of cleaning products and musty attic.